 As I get close to competition, my philosophy of lifting as heavy as possible while maintaining decent form is unchanged.
 One mistake many physique competitors make is lightening up and increasing reps when trying to "cut up."
 This is the fastest way for you to lose muscle.
-You need to be continually trying to lift as heavy as possible (safely) while dieting.
-While you may lose some strength during a precontest diet, it should not be significant if your diet and training are in check.
+You need to continue to try to lift as heavy as possible (safely) while dieting.
+Although you may lose some strength during a precontest diet, it should not be significant if your diet and training are in check.

 I will also gradually increase my cardio during my precontest diet but make sure not to do too much where I am burning muscle instead of fat.
-I use a mixture of short (15-25 minutes) HIIT (high-intensity interval training) cardio sessions (usually the bike) and longer (30-60 minutes) lower intensity cardio sessions (usually walking on an incline treadmill).
-Also, starting at about 12 weeks out, I begin posing practice for at least 10-30 minutes everyday.
+I use a mixture of short (15-25 minutes) HIIT (high-intensity interval training) cardio sessions (usually the bike) and longer (30-45 minutes) lower intensity cardio sessions (usually walking on an incline treadmill).
+The object is to do as little cardio as possible while getting shredded!
+Also, starting at about 12 weeks out, I begin posing practice for at least 10-30 minutes daily.

 General training information overview

 Like a nutritional program, there is no simple workout routine that works best for everyone.
 Some people need to stick to lower volume, heavier weights (4-6 reps), while others respond better to higher volume, moderate rep range (6-15) workouts.
-There are many different training styles out there (HIT, “Dogg Crap”, German Volume Training, Hypertrophy Specific Training, etc) and they each can be very effective.
+There are many different training styles out there (HIT, “Dogg Crap”, Daily Undulating Periodization (DUP), German Volume Training (GVT), Hypertrophy Specific Training, FST-7, etc) and they each can be very effective.
+I have had success using variations of all of these.
 Regardless of your specific program, your main goal should always be to keep it as intense as possible.
+Have a goal each workout and execute it perfectly.
 You should also switch up your training split and style regularly to help prevent reaching a plateau.
 I recommend keeping a workout logbook to monitor your progress.
 This also helps ensure that you are always trying to up your intensity level and not just going through the motions.

 In addition to training and proper nutrition, it is also crucial to get adequate rest.
 Remember you don't grow in the gym, you grow outside of it.
 You should shoot for 7-8 hours every night.
 If you are not getting adequate sleep, your performance and physique will definitely suffer.